The Best Play Kitchens 2025, Tested & Reviewed

 Our hands-on reviews found a set of awesome play kitchens and utensils that will be sure to please even the pickiest little chefs out there, and get them pretend playing for hours!

-Here are the Best Play Kitchens of 2024!
+In-Depth Reviews of the Best Play Kitchens

-1. Hape Wooden Play Kitchen.
+2. Hape Wooden Play Kitchen.

 Looking for a simple and high-quality toy kitchen that won't take up your entire playroom?
 This might be the perfect option for you!
 The Hape play kitchen is our favorite overall for the year, and there are so many things we love about it.
-First, it's made by Hape, which is one of the best overall toy companies with responsible business practices, high-quality wood products and paints, and an eye for style and function.
+First, it's made by Hape, which is one of the best toy companies around: they have responsible business practices, high-quality wood products and paints, and an eye for style and function.
 This wooden play kitchen is made of premium quality wood (not particle board), and every part feels like it was made with care and precision.
 Out of the box, it only took us about 15 minutes to assemble, and the instructions were pretty clear and easy to understand (they are a bit like Ikea's instructions).
 Second, once it's assembled, it feels really solid and sturdy, and it's only about 22" wide and 13" deep (28" high), which means that it's a great play kitchen for apartments or parents who want to keep things sparse and simple.
 Third, one of the cool things about this kitchen is that Hape makes a matching toy kitchen utensil set with about a dozen pieces - pot, pan, utensils, salt/pepper shakers, and plates.
 And they are all similarly high-quality wood, and fit into convenient storage places in the kitchen: the utensils hang up top, the plates fit in a slot up top, and the pot and pan can fit easily into the cabinet or oven.
 Add a basic pretend food set, like some fruits, veggies, and meats, and you're ready for hours of fun!

 In our testing, we found all the hinges and knobs to be high quality and they worked very well, and there are no batteries or electronic components to worry about.
 Hape says the kitchen is designed for children ages 3+, but it's definitely low enough and appropriate for 2-year-olds as well.
 We love the quality, style, and simplicity of this play kitchen, and appreciate the reasonable price - usually under $100.
 The only con is that the countertop comes in at about 24" off the floor, which might be lower than you expected.
 Outside of that, we really like this play kitchen, and we're impressed with the quality, style, and price.
 Who else loves the Hape play kitchen?
 Our friends at The Bump and WhatToExpect also consider it a top pick!
 Interested?
 You can check out this Hape play kitchen here.

-2. KidKraft Vintage Play Kitchen Set.
+3. KidKraft Vintage Play Kitchen Set.

 This awesome play kitchen rocks a stylish vintage vibe, and while we show it in the popular pink color, it's also available in white, baby blue, and fire engine red.
 Coming in at only about $100, we were surprised at the features, quality, and fun!
 Out of the box, assembly was very involved, taking us about two hours to put together.
 If you're planning on assembling this before Christmas morning, make sure you give yourself ample time!
 Once it's put together, it measures about 33" wide, 13" deep, and 36" high, making it a relatively compact play kitchen.
 The features are a ton of fun: it has a two-door refrigerator and freezer combo, an oven, a dishwasher, and a microwave.
 Just like most others on this list, it has a sink with a removable/washable basin and rotating stove burner knobs.
 It also has a cute little phone that hangs up on a hook.